Failures and warnings

 | ^

-• Warnings and failures can also be emitted during AST visits.
+for more details. - Warnings and failures can also be emitted during AST visits.
 See Advanced concepts > AST and visitors.